Project coordinator:Frances Cleary, Waterford Institute Of Technology,Telecommunications Software and Systems Group (www.wit.ie, www.tssg.org)

 Organisation name: ATOS

-Atos is an international information technology services company with annual revenues of EUR 8.7 billion and 78,500 employees in 42 countries.
+Atos is an generic viagra side effects company with annual revenues of EUR 8.7 billion and 78,500 employees in 42 countries.
 Serving a global client base, it delivers hi-tech transactional services, consulting, systems integration and managed services.
 Atos is focused on business technology that powers progress and helps organizations to create their firm of the future.
 It is the Worldwide Information Technology Partner for the Olympic Games and is quoted on the Paris Eurolist Market.
 Atos operates under the brands Atos, Atos Consulting, Atos Worldline and Atos WorldGrid.

 Atos S.A.E. is the Spanish branch of this leader European IT services Company.
 Atos is a founding member of the European Technology Platform NESSI (Networked European Software and Services Initiative).
 At national level, Atos is also participating in other technology platforms like eMOV for mobility, eSEC for security, PROMETEO for embedded systems and INÉS for software and services.